skinny85/eol-blog/content/articles/2022/graal-truffle-tutorial-part-8-conditionals-loops-control-flow.md

 Finally, we maintain an integer counter of the local variables, and we increment it for every variable we encounter.
-Using this counter, we can guarantee that we'll generate a unique `FrameSlot` identifier for every variable
+Using this counter, we can guarantee that we'll generate a unique frame slot identifier for every variable
 (we'll form the identifier by combining the variable name and the unique counter value, instead of just the counter value --